About Closure After a Suicide:

 6. Finally my “wonderment file.”
 This is for things that are clear yet impossible to render suicide as a solution.

-There are a lot of ways I did not measure up to her expectation and I attribute them as failures on my part.
+Admitting that there are a lot of ways I did not measure up to her expectation and I attribute them as failures on my part.

 I tended this analysis process through years of struggles.
 This approach has ended in a state of peace.
 In some ways a period of acceptance that “I can never (really) know the why.”
 There are no further options at this point.